Who Was Daniel Boone?

 In August 1756, Boone wed Rebecca Bryan, and the couple set up stakes in the Yadkin Valley.
 Over a 24-year period, the couple would have 10 children together.
 At first, Boone found himself content with what he described as the perfect ingredients to a happy life: "A good gun, a good horse and a good wife."
 But adventure stories Boone had heard from a teamster while on march ignited Boone's interest in exploring the American frontier.

 Death and Legacy

 On September 26, 1820, Boone died of natural causes at his home in Femme Osage Creek, Missouri.
 He was 85 years old.
 More than two decades after his death, his body was exhumed and reburied in Kentucky.
 Regardless of the folklore surrounding his figure, Boone indeed existed and is still remembered as one of the greatest woodsmen in American history.

 The legend surrounding Boone was so popular in American culture that NBC launched an action-adventure TV show about him in 1964, starring actor Fess Parker as Boone and lasting six seasons.
-An earlier TV show on Boone, played by Dewey Martin, was made by The Walt Disney Company (previously known as Walt Disney Productions) in 1960.
+An earlier TV show on Boone, played by Dewey Martin, was made by The Walt Disney Company in 1960.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!